-Dispatcher is responsible for loading the process selected by Short-term scheduler on the CPU (Ready to Running State) Context switching is done by dispatcher only.
+The dispatcher is responsible for loading the process selected by the Short-term scheduler on the CPU (Ready to Running State) Context switching is done by the dispatcher only.
 A dispatcher does the following:

 - Switching context.